OUTLINE OF 18TH CENTURY ASTRONOMY

 1700 - Delisle perfects celestial geodesy

-1702 - Haukshee shows that electrcity makes rarified air glows,
+1702 - Hauksbee shows that electrcity makes rarified air glow,

 hints at cause of aurora

-1702 - Gregory writes first textbook with Newton gravitation
+1702 - Gregory writes first astronomy textbook with Newton gravity

 1704 - Newton issues corpuscular theory of light